 What Is The Application Process?

 After completion of the two-year pre-professional requirements at Wagner College, students interview for continuation into the PA Program.
-Students previously approved for admission who have a cumulative index of 3.2 or higher, as well as a cumulative science index of 3.0 or higher (with a grade of C+ or higher per course) in the sciences by the end of the sophomore fall semester will be interviewed for continuation into the three professional years of the PA Program.
-In addition, students must participate in a minimum of 25 hours per semester of health related community outreach activities (or a minimum total of 100 hours of health-related community outreach activities).
+Those who have achieved a cumulative index of 3.2 or higher, as well as a cumulative science index of 3.0 or higher (with a grade of C+ or higher per course) will be interviewed for continuation into the three year PA Program.
+In addition, students must participate in a minimum of 25 hours per semester of health related community outreach activities (or a minimum total of 100 hours health-related community outreach activities).
 No separate application form for this phase is needed.
 Students confirmed for admission to the PA Program must fulfill all prerequisite requirements and maintain these indices to commence the PA Program.
-Second Degree students must meet the same requirements.
+Transfer students must meet the same requirements.